SAP/cloud-identity-developer-guide/docs/Authorization/ValueHelp.md

 - `value-help-url`: The base URL of your OData V4 value help service.
 AMS will append paths of different attributes to this URL when making requests.
 - `value-help-api-name`: The name of the API that AMS will use for App2App token requests.
 This must match an entry in the `provided-apis` section.
 - `provided-apis`: Configure a dedicated API for AMS value help.
-We recommend to set the type to `internal` unless required otherwise.